Jobs @ Anime News Network

 - Lives in the Tokyo area

-- Speaks Japanese at a business-fluent level and can write in English
+- Speaks Japanese at a business-fluent level (N2 or better) and can write at a professional level in English

 - Has previous experience working as a professional writer, dealing with editorial direction and deadlines